rust-lang/rust-project-goals/src/2025h1/build-std.md

 [wg-cargo-std-aware][wg-cargo-std-aware] repository which vary from concrete bugs in the current experimental implementation to vague "investigate and think about this" issues, which make the feature difficult to make progress on.

+Some of the work required for this exists in the current perma-unstable `-Zbuild-std` implementation, which may be re-used if appropriate.

+Prior to the submission of this goal, this goal has been discussed with the cargo team and leads of the compiler and library teams, ensuring that this goal's owners have liaisons from stakeholder teams and the support of the primary teams involved in the design and implementation.

 [wg-cargo-std-aware]: https://github.com/rust-lang/wg-cargo-std-aware